Mississippi State Penitentiary: Conjugal visits

-Historically Mississippi State Penitentiary permitted imprisoned men to engage in conjugal visits with wives; conjugal visits had to be with married, opposite-sex couples.
-The Mississippi Department of Corrections (MDOC) did not include couples of common law marriages in its definition of marriage that makes a couple eligible for conjugal visits.
+Historically, Mississippi State Penitentiary permitted imprisoned men to engage in conjugal visits with wives; conjugal visits had to be with married, opposite-sex couples.
+The Mississippi Department of Corrections (MDOC) did not include couples of common-law marriages in its definition of marriage that makes a couple eligible for conjugal visits.
 MSP prisoners of "A" and "B" custody levels were permitted to engage in conjugal visits if they had no rule violation reports in the previous six months leading to each conjugal visit.
 According to the decision of Chris Epps, the MDOC commissioner, the entire Mississippi state prison system ended conjugal visits in February 2014.
 Epps stated that the possibility of creating single parents and the expenses were the reasons why conjugal visits ended.

 Formal records stating when conjugal visits began at MSP do not exist; Mississippi was the first state to allow conjugal visits to take place in its prisons.
-Columbus B. Hopper, author of The Evolution of Conjugal Visiting in Mississippi (1989), said "In all probability, conjugal visiting began as soon as Parchman Plantation was made into a prison in 1900" and "I traced it back definitely as early as 1918."
+Columbus B. Hopper, author of The Evolution of Conjugal Visiting in Mississippi (1989), said, "In all probability, conjugal visiting began as soon as Parchman Plantation was made into a prison in 1900" and "I traced it back definitely as early as 1918."
 There was no state control or legal status for conjugal visits.
 Originally only African-American men were allowed to participate, as society believed that the sexual drives of black men were stronger than those of white men.
 Prison authorities believed that if black men were allowed to have sexual intercourse, they would be more productive in the farming industries of the prison.
 By the 1930s, the authorities had permitted white men to receive conjugal visits.
-Because the officials did not want pregnancies to occur in prison, at that time they did not permit female prisoners to have conjugal visits.
+As officials did not want pregnancies to occur in prison, at that time they did not permit female prisoners to have conjugal visits.
 In the 1930s, on Sunday afternoons, prostitutes visited Parchman and the prison camps.
 Hopper said that a prisoner's song referred to a prostitute charging 50 cents for her services, "not a small amount during the Great Depression when many people worked a 12-hour day for a dollar."

-Originally there were no facilities designated for conjugal visits.
+Originally, there were no facilities designated for conjugal visits.
 Some prisoners used tool sheds and storage areas in the camp areas, and others took their wives and girlfriends into the prisoner barracks and placed blankets over beds to allow for privacy.
 In 1940 prisoners began building special houses to be used by prisoners and their families during conjugal visits.